SpectorDance Classes and Youth Company

 About

-SpectorDance Classes and Youth Company offers dance classes that include contemporary movement workshops and live performances.
-The program features issue-based multidisciplinary works that blend visual media, verbal material, and music with dance.
-Projects begin with the selection of a topic about a critical social issue that affects the community, and use interviews with experts woven together with visual images and a music mix.
+SpectorDance Classes and Youth Company focuses on dance and on presenting issue-based multidisciplinary works using a signature style that blends visual media, verbal material, and music with dance.
+Projects begin with the selection of a topic about a critical social issue that affects the community, and dancers explore movements that physically express the concepts covered and their responses.
+Sound bites from interviews are woven with related visual images and a music mix as part of these works, and each project involves partnerships with a wide variety of non-arts organizations.

-Colleen Bailey, Former Executive Director of the National Steinbeck Center, described Fran Spector Atkins’s work as “intelligent and creative” and stated that Fran’s collaborative work is “of the highest caliber.”
-Paulette Lynch, former Executive Director of the Arts Council for Monterey County, called Fran Spector Atkins “a tour de force in our community and throughout the country” and described her work as “gorgeous, daring, innovative and powerful.”
+Colleen Bailey, former Executive Director of the National Steinbeck Center, described Fran Spector Atkins’s work as intelligent and creative, and stated that Fran is exceptionally successful at blending artistry and scholarship, often drawing inspiration from the landscapes and people of Monterey County while exploring complex issues such as social justice and coming of age in a violent world.
+Paulette Lynch, former Executive Director of the Arts Council for Monterey County, described Fran Spector Atkins as a “tour de force” in the community and throughout the country, and characterized her work as gorgeous, daring, innovative, and powerful.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.